The Envirobot robo-eel slithers along the shore for science

 “There are many advantages to using swimming robots,” explained EPFL’s Auke Ijspeert, head of the Biorobotics Laboratory that produced Envirobot, in a news release.
 “They can take measurements and send us data in real time — much faster than if we had measurement stations set up around the lake.
 And compared with conventional propeller-driven underwater robots, they are less likely to get stuck in algae or branches as they move around.
 What’s more, they produce less of a wake, so they don’t disperse pollutants as much.”

-Ideally, you would take one or more of these guys, set them loose in some body of water, and a couple hours later get a detailed map of all kinds of factors.
-Many a biologist, ecologist, or civil engineer would like things to be as easy as that.
+Ideally, you would take one or more of these guys, set them loose in some body of water and a couple of hours later get a detailed map of all kinds of factors.
+Many a biologist, ecologist or civil engineer would like things to be as easy as that.

 So far the team has tested the bot in Lake Geneva, for benign substances like salt, and in the lab, for toxins they wouldn’t want to release into the environment.Featured Image: EPFL